 Dash of Amaretto

-Put milk in bottom, pour liqueur on top and add dash of amaretto.
+Put the milk in the bottom, pour the liqueur on top and add dash of amaretto.
 Do not mix.